-In general, the process of identifying and linking segmented objects between frames in a given image sequence is called object tracking (sometimes "segmented object association"), with the linked trajectories giving the path of the object.
-Events like object collisions, appearances and disappearances can occur, and have to be handled by the algorithms in order to obtain correct trajectories.
+In general, the process of identifying and linking segmented ROIs between frames in a given image sequence is called object tracking (sometimes segmented object association), with the linked trajectories giving the path of each object.
+Events like object collisions, appearances and disappearances can occur, and require to be handled by the algorithms in order to obtain correct trajectories.